On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-\begin{rmk} It follows in particular that if $(\cE, \cM)$ is a factorization system, then $\Psi(\cE, \cM):=\Free(\cM)$ is a $\cE$-reflective subcategory of $\cC$, the reflection being given by $\rho_c=\cE(c \to \top)$.
-More generally so if $(\cE, \cM)$ is a pre-factorization system satisfying \begin{enumerate} \item[(Sf)] for every $c$, the arrow $c \to \bot$ has a $(\cE, \cM)$-factorization. \end{enumerate} Viceversa, given a replete reflective subcategory $\cD$, one can form a pre-factorization system $\Phi(\cD)=(\cE, \cM)$ satisfying (sF) by setting $\cE = {}^\bot\cD$, which is the biggest class such that $\Free(\cE^\bot)=\cD$, thus getting the minimum factorization system with $\Free(\cE^\bot)=\cD$.
-These correspondences defines a monotone Galois co-insertion (i.e. $\Phi(\cD)\le (\cE, \cM) \Leftrightarrow \cD \subseteq \Psi(\cE, \cM)$ and $\Psi \circ \Phi = \mathrm{Id}$) from the poset of replete reflective subcategories into the one of pre-factorization systems satisfying (Sf)(cfr \cite[p.~4]{cassidy1985reflective}).
-In particular the map $\Phi \circ \Psi$ defines an interior operator on the class of pre-factorization systems satisfying (Sf) called \emph{reflective interior}.
-All pre-factorzation systems $(\cE, \cM)$ satisfying (Sf) which equal their interior satisfy the extra property that if $e \cdot f \in \cE$ and $e \in \cE$, then $f \in \cE$ as well and this characterizes the pre-factorization systems equaling their interior within the ones satisfying (Sf) (see \cite[Prop.~2.2.1]{FREYD1972169}).
-This motivated the following \end{rmk}
+\begin{remark} It follows in particular that if $(\cE, \cM)$ is a factorization system, then $\Psi(\cE, \cM):=\Free(\cM)$ is a \emph{$\cE$-reflective subcategory} of $\cC$, that is, the reflection morphisms are all in $\cE$, the reflection being given by $\rho_c=\cE(c \to \top)$.
+More generally this happens whenever $(\cE, \cM)$ is a pre-factorization system satisfying \begin{enumerate}[label=(Sf), ref=(Sf), align = left, leftmargin =*, itemindent = !] \item for every $c\in \Ob(\cC)$, the arrow $c \to \bot$ has a $(\cE, \cM)$-factorization. \end{enumerate} Conversely, given a replete reflective subcategory $\cD$, one can form a pre-factorization system $\Phi(\cD)=(\cE, \cM)$ satisfying \ref{Sf} by setting $\cE = {}^\bot\cD$.
+Such $\cE$ is then the biggest class such that $\Free(\cE^\bot)=\cD$, thus $(\cE, \cM)$ is the minimum prefactorization system with $\Free(\cE^\bot)=\cD$.
+These correspondences define a monotone \emph{Galois co-insertion} (i.e.\ $\Phi(\cD)\le (\cE, \cM) \Leftrightarrow \cD \subseteq \Psi(\cE, \cM)$ and $\Psi \circ \Phi = \mathrm{Id}$) from the poset of replete reflective subcategories into the one of pre-factorization systems satisfying \ref{Sf}(cf \cite[p.~4 and Prop.~2.2]{cassidy1985reflective}).
+In particular the map $\Phi \circ \Psi$ defines an interior operator on the class of pre-factorization systems satisfying \ref{Sf} called \emph{reflective interior}.
+All pre-factorzation systems $(\cE, \cM)$ satisfying \ref{Sf} which equal their interior satisfy the extra property that if $e \cdot f \in \cE$ and $e \in \cE$, then $f \in \cE$ as well.
+This characterizes the pre-factorization systems equaling their interior within the ones satisfying \ref{Sf} (cf \cite[Thm.~2.3]{cassidy1985reflective}) and motivated the following \end{remark}